eth-protocol-fellows/cohort-five/projects/eods-specification.md

 - A daunting aspect about building towards SSF is the need to drastically reduce the validator set size (measured in *individual message signers*, not in *stake weight*), while encouraging an ever increasing validators count, for the scope of overall increased resilience.
 These seemingly conflictual goals can be resolved by the realization that we need to move away from the concept that every participant signs in every slot.
-In the SSF context, we can assume a limit of 1.8 million$ BLS signatures that could be processed every slot.
+In the SSF context, we can assume a limit of $1.8 million$ BLS signatures that could be processed every slot.
-The second dimension of eODS (vertical separation) proposes the reduction of the Validators-as-Finality-participants count (Heavy services providers), to ~10,000, reducing the number of BLS signatures that need to be processed every slot, even assuming the two-round consensus protocol SSF would inevitably use, thus significantly reducing consensus node overhead.
-The Light layer participants would be encouraged to participate in as many numbers as possible, and rotated in random selections.
+Frameworks, like Rainbow staking[ [1]](#resources), or Orbit SSF [[9] ](#resources) propose either splitting staking in two tiers based on a balance threshold, or sampling the Validator set by balance, reducing the number of BLS signatures that need to be processed every slot in the Finality gadged.
+The Light layer/ periphery participants would be encouraged to participate in as many numbers as possible, and rotated in random selections.
-The number of heavy tier participants is constrained by the efficiency of cryptographic constructions (aggregating signatures), but as cryptographic methods or simply hardware progress, the number of "seats" may increase.
+The number of FFG participants is constrained by the efficiency of cryptographic constructions (aggregating signatures), but as cryptographic methods or simply hardware progress, the number of "seats" may increase.

     This is important for hardening protocol resilience(a wider array of proposers, attesters, whistle-blowers and censorship-resistance agents), even in the perspective of exogenous (or even self imposed, endogenous) limitations.

 - Liquid staking centralization is a well known issue in the space and exploring solutions to it is one important topic of the protocol's [roadmap](https://epf.wiki/#/wiki/research/roadmap).
-The project proposes a mix between Approach 1 and 2 presented in the [Sticking to 8192 signatures per slot post SSF](https://ethresear.ch/t/sticking-to-8192-signatures-per-slot-post-ssf-how-and-why/17989) research post:
-  * A heavy layer, liquefied as it is today, all in on decentralized staking pools with help from enshrined protocol gadgets (e.g., LSM-type enshrined gadgets);
-  * A solo-staker-friendly light layer as the second-tier, with its own Light LSTs.
-And since ETH staked as provision of Light services is non-slashable, the LLSTs (LightLSTs) would be mostly risk-free and could be used as pristine collateral type in the app layer, e.g. a version of the governance-minimized, ungoverned RAI stablecoin that accepts staked ETH.
+The project proposes a solution to the long-term key question of "what’s the intended Etherean way for the large ETH holders that want return for their participation in protocol”.
+Finding a solution to this untrivial question will, most likely, mitigate liquid staking centralization.

 **What area of the protocol will be affected?**